atmin/jtmpl/README.md

 How
 ---

-`jtmpl`:

-1. renders Mustache-compatible template using a `model` object into a valid HTML with added `data-jtmpl` attributes (`Stage1` can be processed at server-side)
+1. Render Mustache-compatible template using a `model` object into a valid HTML with added metadata (generated `span` tags where necessary, `data-jtmpl` attributes)

+	`Stage1` can be processed server-side or browser-side

-2. using information from `Stage1` binds DOM elements properties to `model` properties, so your model is the [single source of truth](http://en.wikipedia.org/wiki/Single_Source_of_Truth)
+2. Using metadata from `Stage1` bind DOM elements properties to `model` properties, so your model is the [single source of truth](http://en.wikipedia.org/wiki/Single_Source_of_Truth)

+.

-`jtmpl` takes care of the conversion of templates to DOM elements and all the event handling needed to keep them in sync with `model`
+ `jtmpl` _takes care of the conversion of templates to DOM elements and all the event handling needed to keep them in sync with_ `model`

 Details